sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

 - How to set up the SAP BTP trial account
 - How to set up SAP Build Apps
 - How to set up SAP Process Automation
-- How to get access to and create a destination for the SAP Gateway Demo System (ES5)
+- How to create a destination for the CAP service